penn-repl/apply/_pages/apply.md

 permalink: /apply/
 ---

 <img align="center" width="100%" src="/images/penn3.png">

 ## Instructions

-The deadline to apply is **March 15th, 2023**.
+The deadline to apply is **March 1st, 2024**.
 Please check below if you meet eligibility criteria before applying.
-Decisions of acceptance will be made by **April 1st, 2023**.
-We review applications on a rolling basis, so if you apply earlier you may receive an earlier notice of acceptance.
+Decisions of acceptance will be made by **March 8th, 2024**.
 The application requires the following data:

-- At least one letter of recommendation (may submit up to two)
+- One letter of recommendation
 - 1 page personal statement describing your interest in pursuing a PhD (including what scientific questions you're curious about), how you've pursued those interests so far (through research-related experiences), and why REPL is a good fit for you
 - CV or Resume
 - Unofficial transcript